 Fake reviews are a huge issue in the medical field.
 It may be hard to believe it, because often times the people behind the reviews have taken the Hippocratic Oath, but fake reviews appear in medical listings more than in any other online business niche.
 This is one more reason why medical reputation management is critical for every doctor and every medical institution.

 Physician reputation management doesn’t start online.
 It starts in the office.

 A receptionist who has a bad attitude is inviting problems – as is a doctor with poor patient skills.
-The bedside manner of a physician is often enough to make the difference between a patient writing an online review which is praising his doctor’s expertise, and a negative review which is telling others to stay away.
+The bedside manner of a physician is often enough to make the difference between a patient writing an online review which is praising the doctor’s expertise, and a negative review which tells others to stay away.

 A number of physicians have reacted to negative patient reviews by filing lawsuits against the patients for defamation.
 This approach is not a good one as Dr. G, a dentist, learned the hard way.
 He sued a patient who left a bad review on Yelp; the court, however, ruled in favor of the patient and ordered the doctor to pay close to $50,000 in attorney’s fees incurred by the patient.

 Why has this happened?
 Because patients are entitled to free speech.
 Just as we can all criticize politicians freely, patients can criticize medical providers, as long as their statements are true.

 A second reason why physicians should avoid suing patients is the lasting effect this can have on their long-term reputation.
 Put simply, the case will get plenty of publicity, and this may lead to massive attacks on social media, turning a single bad review into a tsunami of negativity, which can crush the reputation of any medical provider.

 When it comes to fake reviews, a simple, and yet very effective response is to post a reply noting that the review is fake, and that there is no record of the person ever being a patient.
 The public is now generally aware that fake reviews exist, so this explanation will carry credibility and defuse the power of that fake negative review.